Communications students

 2. Standard letter grades will be given the following interpretation

 A+, A, A-: Excellent.
-Student has demonstrated knowledge of all or almost all course content and can apply this knowledge in unfamiliar or complex settings.
+Student has demonstrated knowledge of most course content and/or can apply knowledge of course content in unfamiliar or complex settings.
 Students regularly earning grades in this range are well-suited for honours and/or graduate study in economics.
 Students regularly earning a grade of A+ merit consideration for major undergraduate awards.

 D: Marginally unsatisfactory.
 Student has demonstrated knowledge of some basic course content.
 Students earning this grade are not qualified to take economics courses for which this course is a prerequisite.